 Some articles I read painted an image of flowing breastmilk, bonding, and bliss immediately after birth.
 When this wasn’t the case, I felt like I failed at the whole mom thing right out of the gate.

 I thought giving birth would trigger some magical milk switch in my body.
 I’d set baby to the boob for an endless supply.
-Instead, I got stitched up after a c-section as my newborn was whisked away to get washed, weighed and warmed.
-Because such is life sometimes.
+Instead, I got stitched up after a c-section as my newborn was whisked away to get washed, weighed, and warmed.

 Sure, baby was getting droplets of liquid here and there, but mature mother’s milk was nowhere in sight.
 And you know what?
 That’s okay.

 When you first give birth, your breasts let down colostrum, a sticky, thin substance affectionately called “liquid gold.”
 It’s chock-full of protein and antibodies, and it’s exactly what your baby needs, even if in tiny doses.

 If you’re anxious to produce more colostrum, try hand expressing it between feedings.
 Your nurse or doula can coach you when you’re still in the hospital.

 Latching Doesn’t Always Come Easy

 Though newborns have a natural rooting reflex, they don’t automatically get the latching thing down.
 They need some coaching and encouragement.

-If you’ve had a vaginal natural birth, direct skin-to-skin with your baby might be possible as soon as he’s born.
+If you’ve had an unmedicated vaginal birth, direct skin-to-skin with your baby might be possible as soon as he’s born.
 This promotes latching.
 Under most circumstances, though, it’s a learning process for both mom and baby.

 Since my son was born via c-section, we didn’t have the opportunity for immediate skin-to-skin contact.
 Like all other newborns whose moms receive pain management meds, he had a little bit of residual medication in his system.
 Both of those factors probably interfered with latching at first.
 I didn’t know that having an epidural might affect my baby’s latch.

 Your Medical Support Makes All The Difference

-Before we left the hospital, my medical team was there to coach us through the initial feeding phase.
+Before we left the hospital, my medical team coached us through the initial feeding phase.
 But while some of the professionals were eager to help us breastfeed successfully, a few decided that making it work shouldn’t be my priority.